Sui Northern Gas Pipelines Limited

+Sui Northern Gas Pipeline Limited (سوئی ناردرن گیس پائپ لائن لمیٹڈ) is a Pakistani state-owned gas distribution company based in Lahore.
+It is listed on the Pakistan Stock Exchange.

-SNGPL is the largest integrated gas company serving more than 7.22 million consumers in North Central Pakistan through an extensive network in Punjab, Khyber Pakhtunkhwa and Azad Jammu & Kashmir.
+SNGPL is the largest integrated gas company serving more than 7.22 million consumers in north central Pakistan through an extensive network in Punjab, Khyber Pakhtunkhwa and Azad Jammu & Kashmir.

-Main Transmissions regions of SNGPL are Faisalabad, Lahore, Multan, and Wah.
-The maximum diameter used in transmission Pipelines is round about 42 inches.
-Company has 16 distribution regions.
+The main transmissions regions of SNGPL are Faisalabad, Lahore, Multan, and Wah.
+The maximum diameter used in the transmission pipelines is around 42 inches.
+The company has 16 distribution regions.

 SNGPL takes gas in 2 ways.
 The first one is 'System Gas' and the second is 'RLNG'.
 In the case of System Gas, the gas obtained from local resources is about 750-800 mmcd.
-While in the case of RLNG (Re-gasified Liquified Natural gas), we import gas from foreign countries in the form of liquid in a closed container.
-Then we re-gasify it and convert this liquid into gas.
-Its quantity is about 100 mmcd.
+While in the case of RLNG (Re-gasified Liquified Natural gas), gas is imported from foreign countries in the form of liquid in a closed container.

 The Company took over the existing Sui-Multan System with 217 mile of 16 inch and 80 mile of 10 inch diameter pipelines from Pakistan Industrial Development Corporation (PIDC) and Dhulian-Rawalpindi-Wah system with 82 mile of 6 inch diameter pipeline from Attock Oil Company.
 The Company's commercial operations commenced by selling an average of 47 e6ft3 per day gas in two regions viz.
 Multan and Rawalpindi.